Venus, Serena Williams make winning starts at US Open

 Serena Williams missed last year's Open due to the Sept.
 1 birth of daughter Olympia.
 In her absence, older sister Venus made a surprise run to the semifinals, the first time she had reached that stage since 2010.

-Triumphant comebacks were also a theme on the men's side of the draw on Monday, as Andy Murray and Stan Wawrinka -- both also former U.S. Open champions -- won in their returns to the Queens hard courts after missing last year's event due to injury.
+Triumphant comebacks also were a theme on the men's side of the draw on Monday, as Andy Murray and Stan Wawrinka -- both also former U.S. Open champions -- won in their returns to the Queens hard courts after missing last year's event due to injury.

 Wawrinka ousted No. 8 seed Grigor Dimitrov 6-3, 6-2, 7-5, while Murray eliminated James Duckworth 6-7 (5), 6-3, 7-5, 6-3.